 Don’t rely on flashcards to remember information, instead help your tween learn various terms by playing geography bingo.

-You can use simple household items to build a sugar cave as part of a sinkhole experiment.
+With this sinkhole experiment, you’ll use simple household items to build a sugar cave.

 Teach your teen how to make a compass and use it to determine north as part of your middle school geography lesson plans.